New in 2024:

 Mixed reviews from readers

-Several readers have praised All' Antica Mola, but we've received two e-mails over the years from readers who've felt they were mistreated or ignored by the staff.
+Several readers have praised All' Antica Mola, but we've received three e-mails over the years from readers who weren't happy with the food or who believed they were mistreated or ignored by the staff.
 If you try the restaurant, please send us an e-mail to describe your experience.